 06 May Three tricks to not bomb (at work)

 I once summarized an entire year of work in a carefully crafted presentation.
 It was polished and smart.
-And when I presented it, it bombed.
+Then I presented it, and it bombed.

 Rather, I bombed.

 We spend so much energy explaining what we do, what we did, or what we’re going to do – often with tiring narratives.
 In my case, I used clever language, metaphors, and many slides.
 So many slides.
 Sometimes that’s fun, when it works.